solana-labs/solana/book/src/block-confirmation.md

 * Only the validator knows how to find its own votes directly.

-  Other components, such as the one that calculates confirmation time, needs to be baked into the fullnode code.
-The fullnode code queries the bank for all accounts owned by the vote program.
+  Other components, such as the one that calculates confirmation time, needs to be baked into the validator code.
+The validator code queries the bank for all accounts owned by the vote program.

 * Voting ballots do not contain a PoH hash.
 The validator is only voting that